wang-qiuchen/wang-qiuchen.github.io/_pages/about.md

 Hi!
 I’m Qiuchen Wang, a second year graduate student at University of Science and Technology of China.
 I am co-supervised by Prof. Feng Zhao and Prof. Feng Wu.
 Previously, I obtained my B.Eng. degree at EIC of Huazhong University of Science and Technology, under the guidance of Prof. Xinge You.

-My research interest includes Object Detection, Large Language Models, and Retrieval-augmented Generation.
+My research interest includes Large Language Models, Retrieval-augmented Generation, and Object Detection.

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->